qualiatouch/qualiatouch-plugin/Readme.md

 - DepthCamSensor module : retrieves hand position and depth from the Kinect sensor from Microsoft.
 This plugin is not affiliated with Kinect or Microsoft in any way. 🚧 Still experimental 🚧 Documentation [here](doc/depthcam.md).

-## DMX module
+## DMX modules

-If you know about the DMX512 protocol, then you've already understood what this module does.
+If you know about the DMX512 protocol, then you've already understood what these modules do.

-- DMX OUT 1 : allows to send DMX data on one channel from the computer.
 You'll need an USB -> DMX OUT adapter and an appropriate driver.
 Documentation [here](doc/dmx.md).

+- DMX OUT 1 : allows to send DMX data on one channel from the computer.
+- DMX OUT 2 : same with 2 channels.
+- DMX OUT 4 : same with 4 channels.

 ## Contributing